-Along with the growing social network usages, our desire for recognition can go as wild as we want it to.
-Where everyone has a chance to build their audience on a worldwide scale, it only makes sense that more people are looking to monetize their online presence.
+With the growth of social networks, our desire for recognition can seem as wild as we want it to be.
+Where everyone has a chance to build their audience on a worldwide scale, it only makes sense that more people are looking to monetize their online presence, doesn't it?
+So today, we look at the latest affiliate marketing industry statistics.
+Perhaps the first question you want to ask is how many active affiliate marketers are there in the world?

-On the other hand for brands, users' recommendations play a vital role in increasing their sales.
-They save a lot of advertising costs by giving users a chance to become an affiliate and only paying them a commission upon sale.
-The following affiliate marketing industry statistics prove that it is certainly one of the most popular ways for the general public to make some cash online, and also it shows how brands are relying on it.
+Indeed, referrals play a vital role in helping brands increase their revenues.
+Brands can save costs by paying commissions to affiliates upon sale instead of advertising themselves.
+The following affiliate marketing industry statistics prove that it is undoubtedly one of the most popular ways for the general public to make some cash online, and also it shows how brands are relying on this marketing method.

 Affiliate marketing is an established business model.
-Looking back over the past decade, not only full-time affiliate marketers but it's become a norm for casual bloggers to at least earn supplementary income from PPC as affiliates.
-According to Google Trends, "affiliate marketing" has always been a fairly popular search term.
+Looking back over the past decade, not only full-time affiliate marketers, but casual bloggers are earning supplemental income using PPC (pay-per-click) marketing as affiliates.
+Google Trends confirm that recent years have seen tremendous growth in the popularity of the search term.

 People still search for this simple term (rather than to search for longer tail keywords starting "affiliate marketing"), which means something.
 Many people either try to understand the meaning of it, or perhaps consider starting the business.